Learn how to prepare your Meisterplan system so that you save time during import.

 In Meisterplan, you can assign skills to people and then filter your list of employees by skill.
 Configuring skills before importing resources allows you to specify each resource's skills during import instead of having to assign them later manually.

 To get started, open the left Sidebar, click Manage and select Skills.
 Learn more in the Using Skills to Find the Right People article.

 Skills are completely optional - if you're company doesn't maintain skills per employee or doesn't allow the practice, you can skip this step.
 Also, you can start fast by only configuring skills for those resources where filtering by skill would really help.

 Organizational Breakdown Units (OBS)

 Configuring your company’s organizational structure helps you slice and dice your portfolio data, for example by department or office location.
 Configuring this ahead of time allows you to specify an organizational unit for each project or resource you import.

-Start by clicking Resource Pool in the top right of your window and selecting Organization (OBS) on the left side of the small window.
-Learn more in the Managing OBS Units article.
+Start by clicking Manage in the left Sidebarand and select OBS.
+Learn more in the Managing OBS article.

 Our customers often start with a subset of their business.
 For now, only set up the departments and other units that you'll really plan for in Meisterplan.
-Also, if you use the Quick Import to import projects and resources, you only need to configure top-level units (e.g., "Department").
-Sub-units (e.g., "Sales") can be added during import.
+Also, if you use the Quick Import to import projects and resources, you only need to configure top-level OBS (e.g., "Department").
+OBS units (e.g., "Sales") can be added during import.

 Configure your organization’s business goals, for example, “Increase Revenue“.
 Again, this allows you to specify which goal each project is connected to when importing projects.